- Enjoying the sounds of the little critters

 It’s an autumn insect, and for Japanese people, its clear chirping voice gives a very refreshing feeling.
 Since ancient times, there has been a culture of catching bell crickets and keeping them in insect cages to enjoy their tones every evening.
 They are still available for sale at pet stores throughout Japan!

 During the summer time, more insects begin to appear.
 The three most famous bugs of the Japanese summer are crickets, beetles, and stag beetles.
 For typical Japanese summer holiday fun, boys go into the bush to catch crickets and beetles to bring them home as pets.
+Then they sometimes organize fights between their beetles to see which one is stronger.
 On Internet auction sites, some rare beetles and stag beetles are priced from about 800 dollars to sometimes 2.5 million dollars!
 Even though adult insect collectors most often buy these bugs, beetles and stag beetles enchant both the young and old.
 (Mothers often hope that these bugs will not become permanent residents in their houses)

-Speaking of summer insects, fireflies are also very popular among the Japanese.
-Fireflies emit beautiful light from their body and are also loved by Westerners.
+Speaking of summer insects, fireflies are also very popular among the Japanese as they emit beautiful light from their body.
 Fireflies are used in song themes and movie themes such as “Hotaru no hikari” (蛍の光) and Studio Ghibli’s “Hotaru no haka” (蛍の), or “Grave of the Fireflies.”
-Remarkably, there are even some firefly festivals where you can witness their beautiful luminescence!
-Fireflies are highly admired by Japanese people.
+Between June and August, there are even some firefly festivals where you can witness their beautiful luminescence!
 Famous Japanese poets, Issa Kobayashi, Basho Matsuo, and Buson Yosa often use insect names as seasonal words with fireflies appearing in their poems as the second most frequently used seasonal word.
 From that point of view, fireflies have been a kind of long-lived, beautiful beings for Japanese people for hundreds of years.